BenediktEngel/htmlWebsite2pdf/README.md

   */
   iFrameWidth: number;
   /*
   Whether or not a page should be added at the begin of the generation.
 If the first element to set is in the list of pagebreak-before you should set this to false.
-Otherwise the firstpage will be a blank page.
+Otherwise the first page will be a blank page.
   Default: true
   */
   addFirstPage: Boolean;